lischilpp/bachelor-thesis-phoneme-recognition-alignment/README.md

 Specific training parameters and the main code are located in [main.py](https://github.com/lischilpp/bachelor-thesis-phoneme-recognition-alignment/blob/main/src/main.py).

 ### Execution
-To run the training and testing process, execute [main.py](https://github.com/lischilpp/bachelor-thesis-phoneme-recognition-alignment/blob/main/src/main.py).
+To run the training and testing process, execute `python main.py` from the src/ directory.

+### Analysis
 Detailed information about the current training is displayed in the terminal and logged in the Lightning logs directory, which can be viewed using TensorBoard for further analysis.
+To open the logs with TensorBoard run

 ## Main contributions of this work
 ### CyclicPlateau scheduler